 All these stats — plus the fact it has an ADS option with increased zoom but lower fire rate — makes the Spectre a very effective eco buy at 1,600 Creds.
 While its ability to gun down enemies at range has been hampered as of Valorant Episode 4, it’s a bullet hose up close that’s almost unrivalled in the game.

 The Spectre has a rather unique spray pattern in Valorant.
 After the first handful of bullets, your reticle will be sent upwards rather dramatically.
 About 10 bullets into a spray and you’ll reach the maximum height of the recoil.
 However, the spray pattern doesn’t end here.

 Your weapon will dip slightly to the right for a bullet or two, then snap sharply to the left.
 Continuing to fire here will see the Spectre alternating from left to right at intervals that can be near impossible to nail down.
 At times the Spectre will stick to the left for half a second before returning.
 Other times it can veer left and almost instantly return back to the right.

 One of the best ways to help control your spread is to simply lower your reticle mid-burst.
 Aiming for the head initially, then lowering to the mid-torso will see your bullets continue to deal maximum headshot damage throughout the spray.

-If you’re looking for an eco-round, you’re still going to want a cheaper option most of the time… But if you’re able to half-buy, the Spectre is a fantastic choice.
+If you’re looking for an eco-round, you’re still going to want a cheaper option most of the time.
+If you’re able to half-buy though, the Spectre is a fantastic choice.
 It makes a great second-round pickup if you’re looking to capitalise on a pistol-round win.

 For Attacking teams, it allows you to get up close and catch enemies by surprise.
 For Defending teams, it can be a great way to find a few picks and stunt momentum without needing to dole out for a Vandal or Phantom.